Compressed Bayesian Tensor Regression: Numerical Illustrations

 \subsubsection{Sparsity and compression rates}

 Parameter $\psi$ controls the sparsity level in the random projection tensor.
-When $\psi=1$, the entries of the random projection tensor are essentially drawn from $\{-1, 1\}$ with equal probabilities (a Rademacher distribution), which is considered a non-sparse projection tensor.
-As the value of $\psi$ increases, the entries of the random projection tensor will be drawn from $\{-1, 0, 1\}$ with increasing probability that $0$ is drawn, and the projection tensor becomes sparser as $\psi$ increases.
-For example, the probabilities of $0$ being drawn are $1/2, 2/3, 3/4$ corresponding to $\psi$ taking values $2, 3$ and $4$.
+When $\psi=1$, the entries of the random projection tensor are essentially drawn from $\{-1, 1\}$ with equal probabilities (a Rademacher distribution), a non-sparse projection tensor.
+As $\psi$ increases, the entries of the random projection tensor will be drawn from $\{-1, 0, 1\}$ with increasing probability that $0$ is drawn, and the projection tensor becomes sparser as $\psi$ increases.

-Fig. \ref{fig:rmse_psi} reports the RMSE for simulation configurations of {\bf L} and {\bf B} using $\psi \in \{2,3,4\}$ representing dense to sparse random projection tensors (plots for other configurations can be found in the Supplementary Materials).
-The model averaging is performed across different random projections and different training sample sizes and the BMA's performance is evaluated using the RMSE.
-Fig. \ref{fig:rmse_psi} suggests that tensor-wise random projection is not as sensitive as mode-wise random projection for varying sparsity of the random projection matrices.
-Mode-wise random projections and mode-wise random projections with mode preserving still outperform tensor-wise random projections.
-In most scenarios ({\bf CI}, {\bf CR}, and {\bf L}), mode-wise random projection has the lowest RMSE compared to the other random projection methods.
+Figure \ref{fig:rmse_psi} reports the RMSE for simulation configurations of {\bf L} and {\bf B} using dense to sparse random projection tensors, i.e. $\psi \in \{2,3,4\}$ (other configurations can be found in the Supplementary Materials).
+Model averaging is performed across different random projections and different training sample sizes, and the BMA's performance is evaluated using the RMSE.
+Figure \ref{fig:rmse_psi} suggests that tensor-wise random projection is not as sensitive as mode-wise random projection for varying sparsity of the random projection matrices.
+Mode-wise random projections still outperform tensor-wise random projections.
+In most scenarios ({\bf CI}, {\bf CR}, and {\bf L}), mode-wise random projection has the lowest RMSE.
 A V-shape curve is observed for mode-wise random projection, suggesting that a moderate sparsity in the random projection process is preferred and helps preserve more information.

-Fig. \ref{fig: comp_rate} shows the prediction performances (out-of-sample scatter plots and RMSE plots) with different compression rates and different training sample sizes for the setting `Cross'.
+Figure \ref{fig: comp_rate} in the Supplementary materials shows the prediction performance (out-of-sample scatter plots and RMSE plots) for different compression rates and training sample sizes in the `Cross' setting.
 The random projection is performed with the first mode preserved.
-From the scatter plots, it's clear that as the compression rate increases, the slope of the regression line of the scatter points increases, suggesting a better prediction performance.
-This is also shown in the RMSE plots in the right column of Fig. \ref{fig: comp_rate}.
+From the scatter plots, it's clear that as the compression rate increases, the regression line's slope increases, suggesting improved predictive performance.
+This is also shown in the RMSE plots in the right column of Figure \ref{fig: comp_rate}.